 The main way I define a market is by using a positioning statement.
 Similar to the last method, a positioning statement helps you define how you fulfil a need in a way that your competitors don’t.
 To do this, simply fill in the card below:

 (If you would like to learn more about Positioning, read: ‘Positioning: The Battle for Your Mind’ or ‘The 22 Immutable Laws Of Marketing’)

 If you’re unable to do this, it’s likely that your idea isn’t refined enough, that you’re trying to solve a problem that doesn’t exist or that you’re trying to solve too many problems.

 Some people suggest you should be operating under the assumption of 80% imitation, 20% innovation.
 This is because you’re unlikely to uncover a completely new problem that no-one has ever tried to solve before.
 What you’re trying to do is find a problem that has been solved inefficiently and improve on that solution.

-You can define your competition by defining which features you have and which markets are most similar to those.
-Then define what other features they have and how that relates to your product.
+By thinking about 80% imitation and 20% innovation you can discover your market place.
+Look at your competition and define which features you have and which markets also have those features.
+Then look at what other features they have and if that relates to your product.
 If their other features would solve a problem for your target customer then you may have a match.
 You’re in the same market as them.

-I hope I have provided a lot of useful information in this blog and one question is left to answer: how do these three things help you start a startup?
+I hope I have provided some useful information and tools to help you think about your team, product and market.
+However, there is one question is left to answer: how do these three things help you start a startup?